 How to Protect a New Computer from Harm

 Getting a new computer can be an exciting time, but you shouldn’t let your guard down.
-When you first get your new PC or laptop, you need to be sure to start keeping it secure immediately.
+When you first get your new PC or laptop, you need to protect it immediately.
 Too often, people only remember data security once it’s too late.
 So how exactly do you go about securing a new computer?
-Below are the steps you can take to make your new computer as safe as possible.
+Below are the steps to make your new computer as safe as possible.

 1. Antivirus Software

-It’s an old standby, but realistically antivirus software is one of the first things that you should install when you get your new computer.
-If you’re running Windows 10, then your computer technically comes with an antivirus already built-in.
-However, Windows’ own version is very basic.
+It’s an old standby, but realistically antivirus software is one of the first things you should install when you get your new computer.
+If you’re running Windows 10, your computer technically has an already built-in antivirus.
+However, Windows’ version is very basic.
 If you want the best protection possible, you should consider downloading third-party software.

 2. Update Your Computer